Back to Insights

 Use a virtual meeting assistant to take notes so you can engage

 If you want to be fully engaged and not focused on taking notes, you should consider using a virtual meeting assistant like Laxis to take notes for you.
-Laxis is smarter than ever and will take notes around specific topics you want it to.
+In 2026, an AI notetaker that joins your calls and writes up the summary automatically is something most teams simply expect.
+Laxis is smarter than ever and will take notes around specific topics you want it to, then turn them into a clear summary and action items.
 After the meeting, send out the key notes to the people who attended so everyone has key takeaways.
 Remember, when you stop taking notes and keep your eyes and mind engaged in the conversation, true growth happens.